xuri/excelize-doc/en/sheet.md

 func (f *File) SetColVisible(sheet, col string, visible bool) error
 ```

 SetColVisible provides a function to set visible of a single column by given worksheet name and column name.
+This function is concurrency safe.
 For example, hide column `D` in `Sheet1`:

 ```go
 err := f.SetColVisible("Sheet1", "D", false)